Project Details -

 Health Care Theme

 Women’s health prior to pregnancy is of critical importance, as healthy women are more likely to have healthy babies.
-Many women enter pregnancy at risk for poor outcomes because of preexisting medical conditions, exposures to teratogenic factors, or not following preventive actions such as taking folic acid.
-In efforts to improve maternal health, there has been a focus on preconception care, or engaging young women before they become pregnant.
-Despite over 30 years of research on maternal and child health outcomes, African American women are still twice as likely as white women to deliver a low birth-weight baby, a racial disparity that calls for specific intervention.
+Many women enter pregnancy at risk for poor outcomes because of preexisting medical conditions, exposures to teratogenic factors, or not following preventive actions, such as taking folic acid.
+In efforts to improve maternal and child health, there has been a focus on preconception care, or engaging young women before they become pregnant.
+Despite over 30 years of research on maternal and child health outcomes, Black and African American women are still twice as likely as White women to deliver a low-birthweight baby, a racial disparity that calls for specific intervention.
 Additionally, despite the broad interest in preconception care in recent years, there has been little progress in implementing these strategies into clinical practice.
-Health information technology (IT) introduces a promising mechanism for evidence-based innovations into the clinical context of health promotion and delivery.

 - Recruit six Healthy Start sites and six Community Health Centers with Federally Qualified Health Center designation as implementation sites.